 However, the Battle of Beamfleot, at which Edward led his men to Uhtred’s aid and won his father’s respect in season three, is dated five years or so earlier, around 893.
 Edward’s second marriage to Aelflaed, which takes place in season three, is historically dated around 900, when Edward was around the age of 25.

 Either way, Alfred’s death towards the end of season three puts us at 899, and Aethelwold’s death at the Battle of the Holme would take us to around 902, when Uhtred would be in his mid-forties.
 It’s likely the show shrunk this timeline a little though, and brought Aethelwold’s death forward.

 The decisive military event of season four – the battle of Tettenhall in which the combined forces of Wales, Mercia and Wessex defeated the Danes – took place historically in 910.
 That’s almost a decade after the end of season three, which would bring Uhtred to his mid-fifties.

 However, that doesn’t quite work for the show because of the ages of the children.
 If Aethelflaed’s daughter Aelfwynn had been born around 887 following the events at Beamfleot in season two, she would be in her early twenties in 910 and not still a child.
 Stiorra, born around 882, would be in her late twenties by season four, and Edward’s firstborn son Aethelstan, born around 894, would also be much older than the child we see.

-All of which means that season four of the show likely takes place in the early-to-middle 900s, around five years after the conclusion of season three.
+So according to history, season four is 910, but according to the show timeline, it looks more like the early-to-middle 900s, around five years after the conclusion of season three.
 That makes Uhtred only around 50 years old in season four.
 A whippersnapper!

 Using the timeline here, that would bring Uhtred to the ripe old age of 83, by which point he’ll still look like a dashing thirty-something no doubt.